SamGartrell/flask-postgis-ESRI/README.md

 ## Basic Structure
 Primary backend script is `etl.py`:
-  -Uses functions from `etl_functions.py` to retrieve and process geojson data from ArcGIS Servers into workable geopandas dataframes.
+ <br />   - Uses functions from `etl_functions.py` to retrieve and process geojson data from ArcGIS Servers into workable geopandas dataframes.
-  -Uses functions from `calc_functions.py` to develop attributes based on real estate business logic.
+ <br />   - Uses functions from `calc_functions.py` to develop attributes based on real estate business logic.
-  -Uses functions from `etl_functions.py` to send processed geopandas dataframes to the postgres database.
+ <br />   - Uses functions from `etl_functions.py` to send processed geopandas dataframes to the postgres database.

 ## Environment Setup